-MARNING: Bicycle wheel rims are subject to wear.
+WARNING: Bicycle wheel rims are subject to wear.
 Ask your dealer about wheel rim wear.
 Some wheel rims have a rim wear indicator which becomes visible as the rim's braking surface wears.
 A visible rim wear indicator on the side of the wheel rim is an indication that the wheel rim has reached its maximum usable life.
 Riding a wheel that is at the end of its usable life can result in wheel failure, which can cause you to lose control and fall.

-Brakes: Check the brakes for proper operation (see Sections 4.C).
+Brakes: Check the brakes for proper operation (see Section 4.C).
 Squeeze the brake levers.
 Are the brake quick-releases closed?
 All control cables seated and securely engaged?
 If you have rim brakes, do the brake pads contact the wheel rim squarely and make full contact with the rim?
 Do the brakes begin to engage within an inch of brake lever movement?
 Can you apply full braking force at the levers without having them touch the handlebar?
 If not, your brakes need adjustment.
+If you have disc brakes, is there adequate brake pad material on each brake pad within the calipers?
+You should be able to see material between the metal-backed plate of each pad and the rotor.
+If none is visual, you may have worn through your disc brake pads.
 Do not ride the bike until the brakes are properly adjusted by a professional bicycle mechanic.

-Wheel retention system: Make sure the front and rear wheels are correctly secured.
-See Section 4.A Seat post: If your seat post has an over-center cam action fastener for easy height adjustment, check that it is properly adjusted and in the locked position.
+Wheel Retention System: Make sure the front and rear wheels are correctly secured.
+See Section 4.A.

+Seatpost: If your seatpost has an over-center cam action fastener (quick-release lever) for easy height adjustment, check that it is properly adjusted and in the locked position.
 See Section 4.B.

-Handlebar and Saddle Alignment: Make sure the saddle and handlebar stem are parallel to the bike's center line and clamped tight enough so that you can't twist them out of alignment [see Sections 3.B and 3.C].
+Saddle and Handlebar Alignment: Make sure the saddle and handlebar stem are parallel to the bike's center line and clamped tight enough so that you can't twist them out of alignment [see Sections 3.B and 3.C].
 If not, align and tighten them.

-Handlebar Ends: Make sure the handlebar grips are secure and in good condition, with no cuts, tears, or worn out areas.
+Handlebar Grips/Plugs: Make sure the handlebar grips are secure and in good condition, with no cuts, tears or worn-out areas.
 If not, have your dealer replace them.
-Make sure the handlebar ends and extensions are plugged.
+Make sure the handlebar ends are plugged.
 If not, have your dealer plug them before you ride.
-If the handlebars have bar end extensions, make sure they are clamped tight enough so you can't twist them.

-WARNING: Loose or damaged handlebar grips or extensions can cause you to lose control and fall.
-Unplugged handlebars or extensions can cut your body, and can cause serious injury in an otherwise minor accident.
+WARNING: Loose or damaged handlebar grips can cause you to lose control and fall.
+Unplugged handlebars can cut your body, and can cause serious injury in an otherwise minor accident.